THE private accommodation checklist

 5. Notify change of address

 If you get sent a monthly music magazine or want to partake in the local elections, then it’s wise that you notify people/organisations of your change of address.
-It seems like a trivial thing, but many students forget to sign up for the doctors and only realise when they are ill in bed with Fresher's Flu - yes, it still happens next year!
+It seems like a trivial thing, but many students forget to sign up for the doctors and only realise when they are ill in bed with Fresher's Flu - yes, you can still get it next year!

 6. Who's bringing what?

-Having five toasters may seem like the greatest thing in the world (unlimited toast!) until you realise that there isn’t enough room for the six kettles.
+Having five toasters may seem like the greatest thing in the world (unlimited toast!) until you realise that there isn’t enough room for the six kettles as well.
 Before you move in, discuss with your housemates who will bring what, and whether you need to leave your precious toastie maker behind.

 7. Negotiate bills (if you need to)